Spoky-Loki/DreamTeam/README.md

 ## Usage

 usage example:
-        object = DreamTeam::Html_main::Html_main_page.new
-        object.create_main('Path to specify the path where the files will be created',"Steam id")
+        object = DreamTeam::Html_main::Html_main_page.create_main('Path to specify the path where the files will be created',"Steam id")

 ## Development